reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

-It's not worth the effort to declare the behaviour for numerous of getters of an object.
+It's not worth the effort to declare the behavior for numerous getters of an object.
 We better create a **real
-object containing the values** and don't cover implicitly clear behaviour of objects.
+object containing the values** and don't cover implicitly clear behavior of objects.
 Now let's see a mocked `List`:

 ```java
   @Test